-Whether due to coronavirus, quarantine, or a hurricane or snow storm, being stuck at home (but most importantly, safe at home) can definitely feel limiting and can become dreary.
+Whether due to coronavirus, quarantine, or bad weather, being stuck at home (but most importantly, safe at home) can definitely feel limiting and can become dreary.

 To avoid menu boredom and provide comfort, this is a good time to experiment with some ways to add savory deliciousness to your home-cooked meals.

 Here are 10 foods (or ingredients) that are packed with savory flavor – the delicious umami taste – followed by a few mouth-watering umami recipes that you and your family can be cooking while stuck at home riding out the storm (so to speak).

 Stay safe and healthy!

 10 Foods (or Ingredients) that are Rich in Umami:

 - Seaweed (or kelp)

 Sea vegetables such as seaweed, especially kelp (large brown seaweed) and kombu (used in dashi), are high in glutamate, and therefore high in umami.